wombleton/gitlaw-nz/acts/M/Maori Vested Lands Administration Act 1954.md

 *   (1) Every new lease, and every renewal thereof, shall contain a provision to the effect that where the lessee desires to assign his lease, whether in whole or in part, he shall first offer to surrender the lease, in whole or in part, to the Māori Trustee for a consideration to be agreed on between the lessee and the Māori Trustee, and, failing agreement within 2 months from the date of the offer to surrender being made to the Māori Trustee as to the amount of the consideration, the lessee shall be at liberty to make any assignment which is otherwise permitted by his lease.

-    (2) Nothing in any provision in any lease under subsection (1) shall apply to any assignment as between husband and wife, or between civil union partners or de facto partners, or to any assignment to any child, brother, or sister of the lessee, or to any assignment by operation of law or to any disposition by will.
+    (2) Nothing in any provision in any lease under subsection (1) shall apply to any assignment as between spouses, or between civil union partners or de facto partners, or to any assignment to any child, brother, or sister of the lessee, or to any assignment by operation of law or to any disposition by will.

     Section 30(1): amended, on 1 July 2009, pursuant to [section 30(2)(a)][92] of the Māori Trustee Amendment Act 2009 (2009 No 12).

+    Section 30(2): amended, on 19 August 2013, by [section 9][111] of the Marriage (Definition of Marriage) Amendment Act 2013 (2013 No 20).

     Section 30(2): amended, on 26 April 2005, by [section 7][99] of the Relationships (Statutory References) Act 2005 (2005 No 3).